Types of Inspections and documentation

 Principal Investigator/Self-inspection

-The Biosafety Program Officer or designates are responsible for regular inspections of spaces using biological materials.
-A member of the biosafety program will contact you to confirm the inspection before we visit your lab, or you can request an inspection for your facility.
+The Biosafety Program Officer or their designates conduct regular inspections of spaces where biological materials are used.
+A member of the biosafety program will contact you in advance to confirm the inspection schedule.
+Alternatively, you can request an inspection for your facility.

 Inspections by external agencies